Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 * `?limit={:transaction_limit},{:utxo_limit}` or a shorthand `?limit={:limit}`. `{:transaction_limit}` limits the number of returned latest transaction hashes (in the `transactions` array) for an address or an address set.
 Default is `100`.
 Maximum is `10000`.
 In case of `0` returns an empty transaction hashes array. `{:utxo_limit}` limits the number of returned latest UTXOs (in the `utxo` array) for an address or an address set.
 Default is `100`.
 Maximum is `10000`.
 In case of `0` returns an empty UTXO array.
 If only one limit is set, it applies to both `{:transaction_limit}` and `{:utxo_limit}` (e.g. `?limit=100` is an equivalent of `?limit=100,100`).
 * `?offset={:transaction_offset},{:utxo_offest}` or a shorthand `?offset={:offset}` allows to paginate transaction hashes and the UTXO array.
 The behaviour is similar to the `?limit=` section.
 Default for both offset is `0`, and the maximum is `1000000`.
 * `?transaction_details=true` — returns detailed info on transactions instead of just hashes in the `transactions` array.
 Each element contains `block_id`, `transaction_hash`, `time`, and `balance_change` (shows how the transactions affected the balance of `{:address}`, i.e. it can be a negative value).
 At the moment, this option is available for the `address` endpoint only.
-* `?omni=true` (for `bitcoin` only; in alpha test mode) — shows information about Omni Layer token transfers in this transaction.
+* `?omni=true` (for `bitcoin` only; in alpha test mode) — shows information about Omni Layer tokens belonging to the address.
 At the moment, this option is available for the `address` endpoint only.
 The data is returned in the `layer_2.omni` array.
-* `?wormhole=true` (for `bitcoin-cash` only; in alpha test mode) — shows information about Wormhole token transfers in this transaction.
+* `?wormhole=true` (for `bitcoin-cash` only; in alpha test mode) — shows information about Wormhole tokens belonging to the address.
 At the moment, this option is available for the `address` endpoint only.
 The data is returned in the `layer_2.wormhole` array.

 **Output:**